 If a buzz marketing campaign goes well, it can be life-changing for a brand.
 However, if it goes badly, it can be career-ending.
 Be very cautious when creating these types of campaigns.

 There is a saying that goes: “bad press is better than no press” but this is not the best approach for a long-lasting successful career.
 Study your message and approach, and make sure you can back up what you are selling to your audience.

 Before starting your own buzz marketing strategy, note that this is a difficult form of marketing.
 It is unusual that a business gets it right the first time around.
 Nevertheless, here are four important steps to reach your success:

 Decide on your strategy

-Buzz marketing is a way to expand your marketing team to 7 billion people.
-After careful research, analysis, and hard work to produce a conversation-provoking advertisement, if you leave this gem with a few of the right people, you have the potential of reaching a much larger market than before.
-Find an innovation consulting agency or an advertising agency with Sortlist that can help you with this project!
+Buzz marketing is a way to expand your marketing team to 7 billion people and create marketers out of existing customers and future consumers.
+After careful research, analysis, and hard work to produce a talk-provoking advertisement, if you leave this gem with a few of the right people, you have the potential of reaching a much larger market than before.
+Remember, don’t underestimate the power of word-of-mouth marketing.